Kong/lua-kong-nginx-module/README.md

 - the patch described under [Description](#description) that defines `NGX_HTTP_UPSTREAM_PRESERVE_OUTPUT_PATCH`.
 Without it, `version=2` falls
   back the same way, even on nginx 1.29.4 or later

+### Upstream connection reuse

+One `kong_pass` location can speak three different protocols to the same upstream peer: HTTP/1.x through `proxy_pass`, HTTP/2 through `proxy_pass` with `version=2`, and HTTP/2 through `grpc_pass`.
+Any cache of idle upstream connections must therefore be keyed by the protocol spoken on the connection, and not by the peer address alone, or a pooled connection can be handed to a request that speaks something else on it: an HTTP/1.x request written to a pooled HTTP/2 connection is answered with a protocol error, and an HTTP/2 request that lands on a pooled HTTP/1.x connection fails outright with `no connection data found for keepalive http2 connection`.

+Nothing about this is specific to this module — two stock nginx locations, one with `proxy_http_version 2` and one without, sharing an `upstream {}` block that has a `keepalive` directive have the same problem — but `kong_pass` puts all three protocols on one location by design, so it is much easier to hit.
+There are two caches to think about:

+- `ngx_http_upstream_keepalive_module` caches idle connections for an `upstream {}` block and matches one by peer address.
+Given an explicit `keepalive` it compares nothing else; given the implicit default (nginx 1.29.7 and later cache idle upstream connections even with no `keepalive` directive configured) it also requires the connection to have been created through the same `ngx_http_upstream_conf_t`, which separates `grpc_pass` from `proxy_pass`, but not `version=2` from HTTP/1.x, because both proxy handlers share one.
+Separating those needs the patch described under [Description](#description); without it, `kong_pass` warns at startup, because this is the one cache it can say anything about
+- `balancer_by_lua_block` with `balancer_keepalive` keeps a pool of its own, keyed by the peer address and by the pool name that `balancer.set_current_peer()` was given.
+Note that on nginx 1.29.7 and later the cache above is installed for such an upstream as well, wraps this pool, and serves a cached connection before this pool is ever consulted, so the pool name only decides reuse where that cache is not in play: on an nginx older than 1.29.7, or in an upstream block that switches it off with `keepalive 0`, which nginx accepts from 1.29.7 on and rejected before it.
+  Where the pool name does decide, either include the upstream scheme and the value passed to `version=` in it, or use a lua-nginx-module that compares `u->output.tag` there too; this module can detect neither, so it stays quiet about both

+If neither cache is in play, and every request opens its own upstream connection, there is nothing to do.

 [Back to TOC](#table-of-contents)